 Whether or not it was her plan, that was how it ended: Venour and Babington settled out of court that she would hold the wardenship for life.
 Then the annulment was reversed, and the marriage to Robert Worth was back on, and she and Worth apparently managed the Fleet prison together.

-See Justice Tyrwhit‘s blog post for details on the lawsuit; and for other refs, C. H. Williams, “A Fifteenth-Century Lawsuit,” The Law Quarterly Review 40 (1924), & M. Bassett, “The Fleet Prison in the Middle Ages,” U of Toronto Law Journal 5 (1944).
+See Justice Tyrwhit‘s blog post for details on the lawsuit; here for the law report; and for other refs, C. H. Williams, “A Fifteenth-Century Lawsuit,” The Law Quarterly Review 40 (1924), & M. Bassett, “The Fleet Prison in the Middle Ages,” U of Toronto Law Journal 5 (1944).